Intellectual Property Policy

 When a work is created under the terms of a sponsored-research agreement, authors of copyrightable works should be aware that there may be contractual terms relating to the form of the report, advance notice to the sponsor before publication, and the like.

-UD personnel and visitors should contact the Office of Contracts and Grants Administration in the Research Institute for information or assistance regarding interpretation of research contract terms.
+UD personnel and visitors should contact the Office of Academic Research or the Contracts and Grants Office for information or assistance regarding interpretation of research contract terms.
 The terms of such sponsored-research agreements apply not only to intellectual property created by faculty and staff, but also to that created by students and visitors, whether or not they are paid by UD, who participate in performing research supported by such agreements.
 It is essential, therefore, that all individuals participating in the research be made aware of their obligation to assign rights to UD by signing the Intellectual Property Rights Agreement distributed yearly by the Office of Technology Partnerships.

 Inventor/Author/Originator Ownership